Authors | Speakers | Reviewers

 PowerPoint submission

 You will be required to forward your PowerPoint presentation to the ACG.
 If you have video or audio, please advise the ACG.
-Presentations must be submitted in PowerPoint format.
+Presentations must be submitted in PowerPoint format using widescreen (16:9) ratio.
 No other formats, including PDF, are accepted.
+If you would like to add the event logo to your presentation, please see the marketing webpage.

 Associated documents